rchanpra/blackjack/README.md

-# Snake
+# Blackjack

 ## Introduction

-Welcome to Snake, a classic 2D arcade game where the player controls a snake to eat food and grow in length.
-The goal is to collect as much as food possible while avoid running into the walls or the snake's own tail.
-When a piece of food is collected, the score increases and the snake speeds up.
-This game application will have options for players to customize their game, such as changing the theme, the color of the snake, the speed, etc. Their history of past games will also be recorded and displayed, as well as the top score.
+Welcome to Blackjack, a classical playing card game that is the most widely played casino banking game.
+The objective of the game is to win obtain the highest balance possible by obtaining a blackjack or creating a hand that is higher in value than the dealer's hand, but not exceeding 21.
+The dealer will be an AI that acts exactly the same as a casino dealer, in which the dealer will draw until the dealer's hand is at least 17 in value.

 ## How to Play

-1. Use arrow keys or WASD to control the snake movement
-2. Eat food to grow the snake and increment the score
-3. Avoid running into the walls or the snake's tail
-4. The game is over when the snake crashes into a wall or its own tail
+1. Bet
+2. Hit or stand
+3. Wait for the dealer's turn
+4. Repeat

 ## Targeted Users

 The game application is designed for individuals who need a small break and are in the mood for a lighthearted game session.
-The game is not too serious but those who wants to be a more competitive can easily do so by trying to obtain the top score.
+The game is not too serious but those who wants to be a more competitive can easily do so by trying to obtain the highest balance possible.

 ## My Interest in this Project

-This project is important to me as a developer because classic arcade game has always been nostalgic to me.
-It is a genre of games that is short and simple yet fascinating and competitive at times.
-It has a special place in my heart.
-I would also like to create a game application that has an ui interface, something that is uncommon in what we have done in CPSC110.
+This project is important to me as a developer because playing card games have always been nostalgic to me.
+They are the perfect activities to get closer to friends and family.
+I was exposed to a lot as a kid and has always been in love with it.
+It is something I am very passionate and so is coding, therefore this project is also a passion work.

 ## User Stories

-- As a user, I want to be able to add a snake game to a list of snake games played.
+- As a user, I want to be able to have a new deck of 52 cards.
-- As a user, I want to be able to pick up apples and see the score.
+- As a user, I want to be able to have a hand and draw from the deck.
-- As a user, I want to be able to extend the snake.
+- As a user, I want to be able to bet against a dealer.
-- As a user, I want to be able to speed up the snake as the score increases.
+- As a user, I want to be able to win or lose against a dealer.
-- As a user, I want to be able to see the history of games played.
+- As a user, I want to be able to repeat the blackjack cycle until I am broke or satisfy.

+## To Do

+- Clean up code
+- Clean up console ui
+- Add method specifications
+- Add tests
+- Add multiplayer
+- Add GUI
+- Add Baccarat and/or Pok Deng and potentially turn application into Playing Cards Simulator